pynadath/psychsim/psychsim/domains/groundtruth/accessibility/Phase1/Prescribe/TA2B/TA2B-TA1C-allowedInterventions-Question2.md

 1.9.
 The subsidy would be a pre-specified fixed amount.
 If the budget is completely exhausted, no further subsidies will be given.

 1.10.
 The amount paid in and out would be a pre-specified fixed amount.
-If no money is in the pool, then no actors can collect.
+If the pool is ever exhausted, then no actors can collect.

 2.1.
 The actors cannot be forcibly moved.